Jtfinlay/gatsby-blog/posts/aspnet-docker-details/aspnet-docker-details.md

         </PropertyGroup>
     </Project>

-Breaking down the original command (through the [Docker docs](https://docs.docker.com/) or reading through man files (`docker build --help`)), we can determine it to perform the following:
+Breaking down the original command (through the [Docker docs](https://docs.docker.com/) or reading through man files `docker build --help`), we can understand the following:

   - `docker build [OPTIONS] C:\repos\WebApplication1` - Build an image from a dockerfile
   - `-f c:\...\Dockerfile` - Name of the dockerfile
-  - `-t webapplication1:dev` - Name and optionally a tag in the 'name:tag' format
+  - `-t webapplication1:dev` - Name and tag in the 'name:tag' format
-  - `--target base` - Set the target build stage to build (in this case to base)
+  - `--target base` - Set the target build stage to end at, in this case 'base'
-  - `--label com.microsoft...` - Set metadata for an image
+  - `--label com.microsoft...` - Set metadata for the image

 We can then expect the MSBuild command to find the generated Dockerfile, to run through the *base* target, and setup the tags as described.
 The base target is as follows: